Senate passes debt limit bill after marathon 11 amendment votes to avoid default

 Sen Susan Collins (R-ME) echoed those concerns in a floor speech.

-“It would trigger an automatic meat an indiscriminate across-the-board cut in our already inadequate defence budget and in the domestic discretionary non-defence funding,” Sen Susan Collins (R-ME) said in a floor speech.
+“It would trigger an automatic indiscriminate across-the-board cut in our already inadequate defence budget and in the domestic discretionary non-defence funding,” Sen Susan Collins (R-ME) said in a floor speech.
 “This would happen automatically if in fact all 12 appropriations bills have not been passed.”

 Ms Collins said that such a problem could be remedied through a defence supplemental package, which other Senators have also discussed.